douglasgreen/news/2025/03/19/en.md

 ### Earth's Climate Crisis: A Call for Urgent Action

 The World Meteorological Organization (WMO) has released a report warning that the Earth's climate is in uncharted territory.
 The report highlights alarming records in ocean heat, ice melt, and sea level rise, which have reached unprecedented levels.
 According to John Kennedy from the WMO, reversing some of these changes could take hundreds or even thousands of years.
 The rate of sea level rise has doubled since satellite measurements began, and glaciers are losing ice faster than ever, particularly in regions like Norway and the tropical Andes.
 The Arctic and Antarctic regions have seen the lowest extents of sea ice in recent years, affecting the global climate.
 The report emphasizes that what happens in polar regions impacts the entire planet, urging immediate action to mitigate these changes and protect our future.

+### The Universe's First Light: A Glimpse into Cosmic Infancy

+The Atacama Cosmology Telescope has given us the clearest images yet of the universe's first light, known as the cosmic microwave background (CMB).
+This light, which traveled over 13 billion years to reach us, shows the universe as it was just 380,000 years after the Big Bang.
+These "baby pictures" reveal the early universe's journey towards forming stars and galaxies.
+The images highlight the intensity and polarization of this ancient light, offering new insights into the universe's mass and size.
+Despite these advancements, the mystery of the Hubble constant, which measures the universe's expansion rate, remains unsolved.
+This discovery is a testament to human curiosity and the relentless pursuit of understanding our cosmic origins.

+### Ancient DNA Study Unveils Shared Ancestry of All Humans

+A recent study has revealed that every person on Earth shares genetic material from two ancient populations.
+This groundbreaking discovery was made possible through advanced DNA analysis techniques.
+Researchers found that a mysterious group of ancient humans contributed about 20% of our genes, which may have played a role in enhancing brain function.
+This hidden chapter in human evolution shows how interconnected we all are, tracing back to these early ancestors.
+The study highlights the complexity of human history and the shared roots that bind us all, offering a new perspective on our collective past.

+### Physicists Create a New Phase of Matter: Time Quasicrystals Inside Diamonds

+In a groundbreaking experiment, physicists at Washington University in St. Louis have created a new phase of matter known as time quasicrystals.
+This discovery was made by shining a microwave laser into a small diamond, creating a unique structure that repeats patterns not just in space, but also in time.
+Unlike traditional crystals, which have a regular pattern in three-dimensional space, time quasicrystals exhibit complex, non-repeating patterns over time.
+This new phase of matter could revolutionize fields like quantum computing and precision timekeeping.
+The researchers believe that time quasicrystals could serve as long-lasting quantum sensors, as they can theoretically oscillate indefinitely without losing energy.
+This discovery opens up exciting possibilities for future technological advancements, as scientists continue to explore the potential applications of this novel state of matter.

+### Barnard's Star: A New Cosmic Discovery

+Barnard's Star, the closest single star to Earth, has been found to host four small planets.
+These planets are much smaller than Earth, with masses ranging from 19% to 34% of our planet's mass.
+They orbit very close to Barnard's Star, completing their orbits in less than a week, which makes them too hot to support life.
+This discovery is significant because it marks the first time such small planets have been detected around this star, thanks to advanced instruments like the MAROON-X and ESPRESSO spectrographs.
+These findings provide a new understanding of the types of planets that exist in our cosmic neighborhood and open up possibilities for discovering more small planets in the universe.

+### Budgerigars and Humans: A Surprising Connection in Speech

+Budgerigars, also known as parakeets, have a unique brain structure that allows them to mimic sounds, much like humans do when speaking.
+Recent studies have shown that these small parrots have a "vocal keyboard" in their brains, which is similar to the speech regions found in human brains.
+This discovery was made by observing the brain activity of budgerigars as they vocalized, revealing that specific neurons in their brains are responsible for different sounds, much like keys on a keyboard.
+This structure is not found in other birds, such as zebra finches, which have a more complex and less flexible vocal system.
+The findings suggest that budgerigars could serve as a model for studying human speech and understanding speech disorders, offering new insights into how both birds and humans produce and learn vocalizations.

+### Blobfish: From World's Ugliest to New Zealand's Fish of the Year

+In a surprising twist, the blobfish, once labeled the world's ugliest animal, has been celebrated as New Zealand's Fish of the Year.
+This deep-sea creature, known for its gelatinous and lumpy appearance, won the title in a contest organized by the Mountains to Sea Conservation Trust.
+The competition aims to raise awareness about marine life and their fragile ecosystems.
+Despite its unusual looks, the blobfish captured the hearts of voters, thanks in part to a campaign by local radio hosts who encouraged people to support this underdog.
+The blobfish's victory highlights the importance of conservation efforts and reminds us that every creature, no matter how unconventional, plays a vital role in our ecosystem.

 ### The Fish Doorbell: A Simple Idea Making Waves in Ecology